Excavating in the Aegean: The Despotiko Field School (Paros, Antiparos)

 Afternoon lectures will cover the theoretical issues concerning archaeological theory and methods; the various types of archaeological evidence with a focus on the material from Despotiko; ancient religious practices and rituals; the birth and development of Greek sanctuaries and, in particular, those in the Cyclades.
 The aim of these lectures is to enable students to fully comprehend the purpose of systematic excavation and to place the sanctuary and its material culture into its theoretical context.

-The last week of the course will be spent on the island of Paros, where students will work in the storage rooms of the Archaeological Museum of Paros with material from the site.
+The last week of the course will be spent at Paroikia, the port town of Paros, where students will work in the storage rooms of the Archaeological Museum of Paros with material from the site.
 There, they will be trained at the detailed processing of the finds, mostly of pottery, figurines and other minor objects.
 They will therefore become acquainted with the process, which enables the detailed study, interpretation and publication of the excavated material.
 They will be taught archaeological drawing and photography, necessary tools for the study of the objects.

 The work at the museum will be supplemented with afternoon classes, focusing on pottery and various clay finds.
 Students will be provided with necessary information on the main Greek pottery production centers, the clay, the shapes, uses and dissemination of Greek ceramics.
 The discussions will be adapted to the nature of the finds processed at the museum.